saharaforge/Instagram/2025/08/README.md

-## AUGAST 2025.
+## AUGUST 2025.

-Illustrations from Augast 2025.
+Illustrations from August 2025.